Together we can slow the spread of invasive species

 County efforts will be in addition to existing work being supported and delivered by MN DNR.
 It is the hope of the legislature that together the county plus MN DNR can slow the spread of aquatic invasive species and their negative impacts to our lakes.

-Aquatic Invasive Species Prevention AID Funding 2020–Request for Proposals is due March 27, 2020.
+Aquatic Invasive Species Prevention AID Funding 2022–Request for Proposals is due February 25, 2022.

 - Watercraft Decontamination-Decontamination Sites